 - When to start mixed breastfeeding from a physiological point of view

-- Getting the right equipment for successful mixed breastfeeding
+- Equip yourself well for successful mixed breastfeeding

-- How to alternate breast milk and powdered milk
+- How to alternate breast milk and formula

 - What if baby refuses the bottle?